VedantPande01/github-learning/cheetsheet.md

-All commands i learned till date and add more in future.
+# All commands i learned till date and add more in future